Mastering Consuming Liferay Headless APIs

 }

-Batch jobs can include thousands of data entries, extending the required time to complete tasks.
+Large batch jobs can include thousands of data entries and take longer to complete.
 You can use this endpoint to check in on a batch job’s progress while it’s being processed.

-11. Within the Headless Batch Engine API, expand the getExportTaskContent endpoint.
+11. Within the Headless Batch Engine API, expand the getExportTaskByExternalReferenceCodeContent endpoint.

-12. Enter the same previously copied ID for the exportTaskId and click Execute.
+12. Enter the same previously copied externalReferenceCode and click Execute.

-Enter the same previously copied ID for the exportTaskId and click Execute.
+Enter the same previously copied externalReferenceCode and click Execute.

 13. Verify that the request's status code is 200 and the Response body includes a “Download file” link.